 AP Music Theory will explore in depth the study of written music and how it is structured.
 The objective of the course is to foster a more advanced level of musicianship and to prepare the serious music student for higher education in studies at the college level.
-The course incorporates advanced levels of theory, analysis, sight-reading and solfege, ear training,
+The course incorporates advanced levels of theory, analysis, sight-reading and solfege, ear training, composition, and music history.
+Students participating in this course will take the AP Music Theory Exam in May.

-Grades: 10, 11, 12 Prerequisite: Students must complete one year of regular level Music Theory, or students must demonstrate advanced-level ability to read and analyze music and belong to a school music ensemble.
+Prerequisite: Students must complete one year of regular level Music Theory, or students must demonstrate advanced-level ability to read and analyze music and belong to a school music ensemble.

 Final: AP Exam.